alandekok/jlibtool/README.md

     $ ./jlibtool -o libfoo.so foo.lo bar.lo
     $ ./jlibtool -o libfoo.dylib foo.lo bar.lo

-Creates (respectively) an executable, a static libary, a "libtool" dynamic library, a Linux/BSD dynamic library, and finally a Mac OSX dynamic library.
+These commans create (respectively) an executable, a static libary, a "libtool" dynamic library, a Linux/BSD dynamic library, and finally a Mac OSX dynamic library.
 When used this way, all of redundancy of `libtool --mode=compile` is avoided.
-The operation mode is implied by the name.
+The operation mode is implied by the names of the inputs and outputs.

 The goal is for jlibtool to just Do the Right Thing.
 All you need to do is to tell it to "build me a `.so` file", and all of the